Commerce Exam > Commerce Notes > Economics Class 11 > Short Questions with Answers: Correlation - 2

 The merits of Karl Pearson's correlation coefficient are:

-(i) It is a real measure of correlation coefficient as it is based on arithmetic mean and standard deviation.
+(i) It is a real and precise measure of linear association because it is based on arithmetic mean and standard deviation, giving a numerical value for the strength of association.

-(ii) It finds out not only the direction but also the actual degree of correlation between variables.
+(ii) It shows both the direction (positive or negative) and the degree (magnitude) of linear correlation between two continuous variables.

 Q.19.
 What are the demerits of Karl Pearson's correlation coefficient.